Leelu55/newsreport/README.md

 GROUP BY error_ratio,
          total_date
 ```

-The query calculates the error ratio from 2 subselects, one finding the total requests per day and the other the error requests per day (by querying the status column, filtering for 4xx HTTP status codes).
+Calculates the error ratio from 2 subselects, one finding the total requests per day and the other the error requests per day (by querying the status column, filtering for 4xx HTTP status codes).
 The results of these to subselects are used to calculate the ratio of errors to requests.
 All days with an error ratio > 1 are displayed.

 ## Common Usage